WilliamKrofchik/InSpiritAI-Neural-Networks-US-Corporate-Profits/README.md

 ## Using Neural Networks to Predict U.S. Corporate Profits on Electronic Goods, William Krofchik, November 3, 2023

 ## Project
-This project was completed  for the 2023 InSpritAI Scholars Program
+This project was completed  for the 2023 InSpritAI Scholars Program.
 * https://www.inspiritai.com

 I collaborated with Ana Sofia Munoz Valadez who was my mentor for this project.